David Hammons: Other media and exhibitions

 His first New York show took place in 1975 at Just Above Midtown (JAM), where his artworks were present alongside other artists of colour, including his friend and mentor Charles White.
 He titled this show Greasy Bags and Barbeque Bones.

 In 1980, Hammons took part in Colab's ground-breaking The Times Square Show, which acted as a forum for exchange of ideas for a younger set of alternative artists in New York.
 His installation was made of glistening scattered shards of glass (from broken bottles of Night Train wine).

 Hammons has revisited the association of basketball and young black men in a series of drawings mad by repeatedly bouncing a dirty basketball on huge sheers of clean white paper set on the floor.
 Traveling was almost 10-feet tall and the name reference both the basketball term of 'Traveling' and being transported.

 He has also exhibited the theme of race in other mediums.
 How Ya Like Me Now depicted the political candidate Jesse Jackson as a white male, with blonde hair and blue eyes as to reflect the racial bias of American Politics.
 This work, which was painted on a wall, was vandalized by two men with sledgehammers.
 Hammons continues to display the damaged work, and even includes sledgehammers to add to the character of the piece.

+In 1991, Hammons created a site-specific installation for Spoleto Festival USA in Charleston, South Carolina.
+Hammons erected a structure reminiscent of a Charleston single house with the "intentionally awkward dimensions" of 6 by 20 feet.
+The work is titled House of the Future and is located on America Street in the depressed, predominantly African-American East Side neighborhood in Charleston.
+Across the street from the House of the Future, Hammons raised one of his African-American Flags and "replaced a sidewalk-level billboard’s cigarette ad with a photograph of Black children, their gazes upturned."